-If your paintwork was

-magnified it would
+If your paintwork was magnified it would reveal small pores in the surface.

-Road traffic dirt Your first Paint Protection gathers in the pores and attacks paintwork.
+Road traffic dirt gathers in the pores and attacks paintwork.

-application cleanses and fills pores in the vehicles paintwork leaving a smooth finish that cannot be penetrated.
+3 Your first Paint Protection application cleanses and fills pores in the vehicles paintwork leaving a smooth finish that cannot be penetrated.